Niels-Frederik/AutonomousDrone/README.md

 Welcome to AutonomousDrone <br/>
 By **Niels-Frederik** and **Yarlermanden** <br/>

-This project aims to control a drone autonomously by getting its video feed, analysing it and taking action oppon it to avoid collisions
+This project aims to control a drone autonomously by getting its video feed, analysing it and taking action upon it to avoid collisions

 ## Requirements
 **[Install necessary model](https://s3-eu-west-1.amazonaws.com/densedepth/nyu.h5)** <br/>